 Consider Advice From External Consultants

-While you know your institution and its needs best, considering advice from a third-party consulting company that specializes in the field can help you better understand the LMS market.
+While you know your institution and its needs best, considering advice from a third-party consulting company that specialises in the field can help you better understand the LMS market.
 Seeking the guidance of an external ed tech consultant can provide an unbiased perspective on market reviews and professional, strategic consulting on the different tech solutions available.

 Define Your Timelines for Evaluation, Decision and Implementation